Bus Rapid Transit Phase I

 Moving forward, DOT and NYCT will develop new BRT services based on available funding, community support, and progress on related transit projects.
 For each corridor, NYCT and DOT will engage in an extensive community planning effort.

-Nine Select Bus Service routes were implemented throughout New York City, incorporating various elements of bus rapid transit to serve the different types of bus routes and streets.
+Ten Select Bus Service routes have been implemented throughout New York City, incorporating various elements of bus rapid transit to serve the different types of bus routes and streets.

 - 34th Street Select Bus Service seeks to improve transit service, pedestrian safety and mobility and curb access on one of Manhattan’s most celebrated streets.
 Off-board fare payment along the route began in November 2011 while capital improvements began in 2014 underway.